-BSN-DNP students complete all support, MSN core, MSN specialty, DNP Core, DNP Project Planning & Development and Residency courses for a total of 69 credit hours.
+BSN-DNP students complete all support, MSN specialty, DNP Core, DNP Project Planning & Development and Residency courses for a total of 69 credit hours.
+The following DNP core courses are required for the completion of the MSN degree: NU 607, NU 608, NU 610, and NU 613.
 Both MSN and DNP degrees must be completed within seven years.
 The MSN portion must be completed within the first five years of the program.

 Neonatal NP Specialty Courses

-MCN 568 – Introduction to Neonatal NP 3 credits
+- MCN 568 – Introduction to Neonatal NP (3 credit hours)

 DNP Core Courses